 OUGS is beginning its investigation of this phenomenon through a campus survey of second-year students.
 The survey measures concepts that have been shown in the literature as particular challenges for sophomores, including academic engagement, sense of belonging, satisfaction with institutional interactions, relationships with faculty, and perceptions of campus climate.

-The Second-Year Student Survey (SYSS) opens on Monday, October 16th and will run until Friday, November 3rd.
+The Second-Year Student Survey (SYSS) opens on Tuesday, October 23rd and will run until Friday, November 9th.
 The SYSS is only open to students who started as first-time-freshmen (FTF) in Fall 2016 and is not intended for transfer students, who have very different needs in their second years that will hopefully be addressed by other initiatives.
 The survey will help us identify the factors that facilitate and inhibit success in the second year.
-The data collected will be analyzed along with qualitative data collected throughout the 2017-18 academic year and will be available to the campus in Spring 2018.

 If you have questions about the SYSS, please contact Adam Petersen, Student Success Analyst in OUGS (firstname.lastname@example.org or 760-750-7327).